How to Create a Vendor Shortlist for Events

 • Non-negotiable requirements: Insurance, specific certifications, availability on your event date, equipment they must bring versus what you provide.

 • Timeline constraints: When do you need them booked by?
 Some vendor categories fill up months in advance, especially in peak wedding season.
+Our guide on hiring vendors for weddings breaks down specific booking windows by vendor type.

 Write these requirements in a document or a planning tool you can reference during every conversation.
 When you reach out to 15 vendors across five categories, you will not remember the details of each exchange without a written brief.